ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 How often does this happen?
 The study by Antoniades and Dovrolis referenced here analyzed a large volume of Twitter data, searching for the addition of new links from L to S shortly after the retweeting of messages of S from R.

-In absolute terms, the probability of such events is low: between 10^-4 to 10^-3, meaning that only about 1 out of 1000 to 10000 retweets of S lead to the creation of new links from a listener L to S. F
+In absolute terms, the probability of such events is low: between 10^-4 to 10^-3, meaning that only about 1 out of 1000 to 10000 retweets of S lead to the creation of new links from a listener L to S.

 Even though these adaptation events are infrequent, they are responsible for about 20% of the new edges on Twitter.